It’s ‘a race against the clock’ for the Seahawks to assemble a new-look offensive line

 Practice Thursday did reveal that the center spot may not be going quite the direction that was expected a few weeks ago.

-Most assumed Finney would take over the center job after he signed a two-year deal worth up to $8 million that includes $4.5 million guaranteed and $4.5 million in dead money for 2020.
+Most assumed Finney would take over at center after he signed a two-year deal worth up to $8 million that includes $4.5 million guaranteed and $4.5 million in dead money for 2020.

 Instead, Ethan Pocic — a 2017 second-round pick — has been the center with the first-team offense the last two practices.